petercrackthecode/py_wordle/README.md

 ## TODO

-- [ X ] Build a command-line interface version
+- [x] Build a command-line interface version
 - [ ] Implement a web version using python with HTMX and Flask.
 - [ ] Host the web version on a public domain.